JohnDaly/next.js/examples/with-why-did-you-render/README.md

 This is a simple example of how to use [why-did-you-render](https://github.com/welldone-software/why-did-you-render).

-The header component will rerender despite the state staying the same.
+The header component will re-render despite the state staying the same.
+There is also a button component that causes an unnecessary re-render when clicked.

-You can see `why-did-you-render` console logs about this redundant re-render in the developer console.
+You can see `why-did-you-render` console logs about redundant re-renders in the developer console.

 ## Installation guide